Factory (trading post): British factories (c. 1600s–1700s)

-The American factories often played a strategic role as well, sometimes operating as forts, providing a degree of protection for colonists and their allies from hostile Indigenous people and from colonists and fur traders of other European countries.
+In North America, Europeans began to trade with Natives during the 16th century.
+Colonists established factories on Native American territory, where they were also known as trading posts.
+These factories often played a strategic role, sometimes operating as forts to provide a degree of protection for colonists and their allies from hostile Indigenous people and competition from other European countries.

 York Factory was founded by the chartered Hudson's Bay Company in 1697.
 It was headquarters of the company for a long time, and was once the de facto government in Rupert's Land and other parts of North America, prior to establishment of permanently-governed settled colonies.
 York factory controlled the fur trade throughout much of British-controlled North America for several centuries and undertook early exploration.
 Its traders and trappers forged early relationships with Indigenous peoples in Canada.
 The network of trading posts that it spawned formed the nucleus for later official authority in many areas of Western Canada and the United States.
 But at least initially it depended on those with furs to come to its location on the shore of Hudson Bay.